Regulations for cat breeders

 Definition of a Breeding Domestic Animal Business?

-The definition of a breeding establishment was changed in January 2012, to maximize the number of breeders required to register with local councils and comply with the mandatory Code of Practice for the Operation of Breeding and Rearing Businesses (Revision 1).
+The definition of a breeding establishment was changed in January 2012, to maximise the number of breeders required to register with local councils and comply with the mandatory Code of Practice for the Operation of Breeding and Rearing Businesses (Revision 1).
 Registration enables councils to inspect businesses regularly, to ensure they meet the minimum standards for animal welfare outlined in the Code.

 The law requires breeders to register as a breeding domestic animal business if they have three or more fertile female cats AND they sell cats (whether a profit is made or not).